 The River Kennet flows through the urban centre of Reading and is fed by a number of brooks, each one important in its own right.

+The Foudry Brook is one of the most poorly performing rivers in the Kennet catchment.
+At just 12 km long it is a small but important stream.
 It is joined by the Silchester Brook just south of Mortimer and the Clayhill Brook east of Burghfield.
-In its lower reaches, below the M4, it has been modified by straightening and dredging as it flows through the industrial area of south Reading.
-It receives the outfall from the Sewage Treatment Works at Reading which reduces water quality.
+In its lower reaches, below the M4, it has been straightened and dredged as it flows through the industrial area of south Reading.
+It receives the outfall from the Sewage Treatment Works at Reading which reduces water quality, as well as several small sewage treatment works upstream that regularly spill untreated sewage.
 The invasive plant species floating pennywort is a particular problem in the lower reaches.

-Part of it flows underneath Reading town centre before rejoining the Kennet by Reading Abbey.
+Part of the brook flows underneath Reading town centre before rejoining the Kennet by Reading Abbey.
 It powered the watermill of Reading Abbey, hence its name of the Holy Brook.